youssofOkiel/auth-service/README.md

 validating whether logged user is permitted to do specific action or not.

-## we can do that by using middlewares (IsAdmin, Ismanager) based on role and specify permissions for roles you can see Admin middleware in (app/Http/Middleware) - Or - checks roles in controllers in methods of actions i not not prefer this way (the middleware is awsome )
+## we can do that by using middlewares (IsAdmin, Ismanager) based on role and specify permissions for roles you can see Admin middleware in (app/Http/Middleware) - Or - we checks roles in controllers in methods of actions but i not prefer this way becouse (the middleware is awsome )

 # Test